netatalk.io

 For AppleTalk routing to work on wireless networks, the Wi-Fi AP must be AppleTalk compatible, for instance early Apple AirPort routers.
 See also this 68kmla discussion thread.

 The atalkd daemon will attempt to auto detect the loopback interface and update its own atalkd.conf config file with address ranges and phase settings.
 If the default configuration fails, edit the config file manually to f.e. change to a different network interface.
-If atalkd insists in rewriting its own config file in undesired ways, make the file global read-only with file system privileges (chmod).
+If atalkd insists in rewriting its own config file in undesired ways, make the file global read-only with file system privileges (with chmod).

 Inspect the AppleTalk network with the nbplkup (uses the NBP protocol to look up registered servers.)
 For instance, turn on personal file sharing on a Classic Mac OS system on the network (Apple’s own AFP server software) in addition to Netatalk.
 When you run nbplkup you should see both the Mac’s AFP server, as well as the Netatalk AFP server.
 If you can see only the latter, the routing between the Netatalk *NIX server and the Mac isn’t working.